AbdulrhmanHosnyy/AbdulrhmanHosnyy/README.md

 ### Hi there 👋, I am Abdulrhman Hosny
-I am Abdulrahman from Egypt, and I am currently studying computer science at Ain-shams university.
+I am Abdulrahman from Egypt, and I am currently a fresh graduate majoring in  computer science at Ain-shams University.
 I enjoy learning new skills especially when it's related to programming.